StefanKurtenbach/Unormalizebedgraphs/README.md

 # Unormalizebedgraphs
-Multiply all values in a bedgraph by a certain value
+Divide all values in a bedgraph by a certain value

 -o outputfilename -f file -n value